NSZombie/nszombie.github.com/_posts/2010-12-2-ConstraintBasedLayout.markdown

 The results of that experiment can be seen [here](https://github.com/jweinberg/JWLayoutViews/)

-In this post I will try to explain how to use it, as well as some explanation about how it works.
+In this post I will try to explain how to use it.

 ## Using JWConstraintLayoutView